AbdulHaseebKashmirii/portfolio_website/src/content/blog/how_to_make_chatbot.md

 ### Step 1: Setting Up Your Development Environment
 Before you start building your chatbot, you need to set up your development environment.
 This involves installing [Python](https://www.python.org/downloads/), creating a virtual environment, and adding the necessary libraries.

-- Install Python: Download and install the latest version of Python from the official website.
+ - **Install Python**: Download and install the latest version of Python from the official website.
-- Set Up a Virtual Environment: A virtual environment allows you to manage project-specific dependencies without affecting other projects or system-wide installations.
+ - **Set Up a Virtual Environment**: A virtual environment allows you to manage project-specific dependencies without affecting other projects or system-wide installations.

 ```ts
 python -m venv chatbot_env
 ```
-- Activate the Virtual Environment:
+ - **Activate the Virtual Environment**:

 On Windows: